50 Bizarre Moments in History That Will Leave You Scratching Your Head main image

 (Image via Midjourney)

-The Most Successful Pirate in History Was a Prostitute Named Ching Shih
+The Most Successful Pirate in History Was a Courtesan Named Ching Shih

-The Most Successful Pirate in History Was a Prostitute Named Ching Shih
+The Most Successful Pirate in History Was a Courtesan Named Ching Shih

 In 1810, at the age of 35, Ching Shih retired from piracy and returned to Guangzhou with her fortune.
 She died peacefully at the age of 69.
 Her legacy still lives on today, and her story serves as a reminder of the power and influence of women in history.